RedHatInsights/yggdrasil/CONTRIBUTING.md

 * Code should be formatted using `gofmt` and `goimports` before committing.
 As the saying goes ["gofmt's style is no one's favorite, yet gofmt is everyone's favorite."](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=8m43s).
-* Code may optionally be formatted using [`golines`](https://github.com/segmentio/golines), to wrap long lines.
+* Code should be formatted using [`golines`](https://github.com/segmentio/golines), to wrap long lines.

 ## Required Reading